-Quality Statement 4: Comprehensive Assessment
+Comprehensive Assessment

-People with a diabetic foot ulcer or complications undergo a comprehensive assessment that informs their individualized care plan and includes evaluation of vascular status, infection status, and pressure redistribution.
+People with a diabetic foot ulcer or foot complications undergo a comprehensive assessment that informs their individualized care plan and includes evaluation of vascular status, the presence of infection, and pressure redistribution to determine the healing potential of the wound.

 A comprehensive assessment helps identify causative and contributing factors, supports accurate diagnosis, and informs treatment and management.
-The results of the assessment can help to determine the healability of the ulcer (ulcers are classified as healable, maintenance, or nonhealable) and develop a corresponding approach to optimal wound care and management.
-Healable wounds have adequate blood supply and can be healed if the underlying cause is addressed.
-Maintenance wounds have healing potential, but barriers are present that may compromise healing (such as lack of access to appropriate treatments or poor adherence to treatment).
-Nonhealable wounds are not likely to heal because of irreversible causes or illnesses, such as critical ischemia or a nontreatable malignancy.
+The results of the assessment help to determine the healability of the ulcer (ulcers may be classified as healable, maintenance, or non-healable) and inform a corresponding approach to optimal wound care and management.
+Healable wounds have adequate blood supply and can be healed if the underlying cause is addressed and treated.
+Maintenance wounds have healing potential, but barriers are present that may prevent healing (such as lack of access to appropriate treatments or poor adherence to treatment).
+Non-healable wounds are not likely to heal because of non-treatable causes or illnesses.
+The characteristics, dimensions, and healing trajectory of the ulcer should be documented at each visit.
 Comprehensive assessment also provides an opportunity to determine risk factors for recurrence, which is important for diabetic foot ulcers, given their high rate of recurrence.
 Depending on the care setting, the components of the assessment may be carried out by multiple members of an interprofessional team.